chaoge525/soafee_demo/documentation/builds.rst

 To prepare an EWAOL image build, it is necessary to define the target machine for the build via the bitbake ``MACHINE`` parameter.
-The image build can then be customised by defining the desired EWAOL features via the bitbake ``DISTRO_FEATURES`` parameter, which will enable particular recipes and components within the ``meta-ewaol`` repository and any dependent Yocto layers necessary to build those features.
+The image build can then be customized by defining the desired EWAOL features via the bitbake ``DISTRO_FEATURES`` parameter, which will enable particular recipes and components within the ``meta-ewaol`` repository and any dependent Yocto layers necessary to build those features.
 In addition, it is necessary to define the